-Jaisalmer is not the biggest attraction in the Rajasthan State, but it certainly attracts tourists.
-It describes a city of the fairy tales for retaining its medieval charm—a special place to visit and less crowded than in other cities of Rajasthan.
-If you are traveling with limited time as most people do.
-This two days itinerary will take you most of the city’s highlights.
+Jaisalmer is not the biggest attraction in the Rajasthan State, but it attracts tourists.
+It describes a city of fairy tales for retaining its medieval charm—a special place to visit and less crowded than in other cities of Rajasthan.
+Suppose you are traveling with limited time, as most people do.
+This two-day itinerary will take you to most of the city’s highlights.

 It’s a long way trip to Jaisalmer.
 We already cover kilometers on this trip on our ninth day in India, and thanks to our driver Kamal for bringing us this far.
 We’re also thankful to Namaste India Tours for arranging our Rajasthan trip.
 It wasn’t easy to find a trustworthy company in India.
 With them, I can guarantee you to have an enjoyable journey.

 Jaisalmer mainly draws travelers through the nearby Thar desert.
 Although it’s a long drive from everywhere and worth a trip, it’s a small city with a lot to offer.
 However, you will see most of the tourist attractions in two days.
 Whether you book two nights in Jaisalmer and take a day trip to the Desert, the choice is yours.
 To fully enjoy the Thar Desert, I suggest spending the night over there.
 Get away from the crowd and enjoy the silence in the desert.
 The safari was one of the best parts we have in India.

 To give ideas about where to visit in Rajasthan, India, see the places we have visited in the Golden Triangle Route – we started in Delhi, then Agra, Jaipur, Puskar, and Jodhpur, these maybe help you plan the trip.